KM-Zubair/Customer_Support_System/SpeechToTextToSpeech/README.md

 ---

 ## Project Overview
-This project simulates the behavior of a personal AI assistant, similar to Alexa, but enhanced with OpenAI's GPT capabilities.
-It uses:
-- OpenAI Whisper for speech-to-text transcription.
-- GPT models to provide intelligent responses.
-- Google Text-to-Speech (gTTS) for converting text responses to audio.

-The assistant can answer questions, engage in simple conversations, and provide feedback audibly.
+The **Real-time Speech to Text to Speech** project simulates an AI assistant with the following workflow:
+1. **Voice Input**: The user interacts via a microphone, starting with a wake word like "Hey Computer."
+2. **Speech-to-Text**: OpenAI Whisper transcribes the voice input into text.
+3. **Response Generation**: OpenAI GPT generates intelligent responses based on the query.
+4. **Text-to-Speech**: gTTS converts the response to audio, which is then played back to the user.

+The system provides a visually appealing web interface for both welcoming users and facilitating real-time interaction.

 ---

 ## Features
-- Real-time voice input using a microphone.
+- **Core Functionalities**:
-- Transcription of speech to text via OpenAI Whisper.
+  - Real-time transcription of speech to text using OpenAI Whisper.
-- Intelligent response generation using OpenAI GPT models.
+  - Dynamic text-based responses generated via OpenAI GPT.
-- Conversion of responses to audio using gTTS.
+  - Audio playback of responses using gTTS.

-- Support for wake words and stop words for better control.
-- Caching of repeated queries for faster responses.
-- Error handling for robust performance.
+- **Web Interface**:
+  - **Landing Page**: A polished welcome screen (`index.html`) with a button to start interaction.
+  - **Interaction Page**: A real-time interaction page (`interaction.html`) with dynamic status updates and loading indicators.

+- **Enhanced User Experience**:
+  - Modern UI with a gradient background, animations, and responsive design.
+  - Feedback on system status, including success and error messages.

 ---

 ## Technologies Used
 - **Programming Language**: Python
+- **Backend**: Flask
+- **APIs**:
+  - OpenAI GPT for generating text-based responses.
+  - OpenAI Whisper for speech-to-text transcription.
-- **APIs**: OpenAI GPT and Whisper, Google Text-to-Speech (gTTS)
+  - Google Text-to-Speech (gTTS) for converting text to audio.
+- **Frontend**:
+  - Embedded CSS for styling.
+  - Embedded JavaScript for interactivity.
 - **Audio Processing**: PyDub, SpeechRecognition
-- **Concurrency**: Python threading
-- **Additional Tools**: Queue for communication between threads

 ---